-Drugs cut need for surgery for Crohn's disease sufferers by more than halfJanuary 29th, 2014 in Diseases, Conditions, Syndromes /
+Drugs cut need for surgery for Crohn's disease sufferers by more than halfJanuary 29, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 The requirement of bowel surgery is dramatically reduced by up to 60% in patients who develop Crohn's disease if they receive prolonged treatment with drugs called thiopurines, says a new study.

 Crohn's affects more than quarter-of-a-million people in the UK leading to an inflamed intestine.

 Researchers from St George's, University of London, St George's Hospital, London and Imperial College, London, monitored more than 5,000 patients in the UK living with Crohn's disease for more than 20 years and looked at the effect of thiopurine drugs that suppress inflammation in the gut.

 Gastroenterologist Dr Richard Pollok, an honorary senior lecturer at St George's, University of London, said "Our discovery is timely since new guidelines from the USA have played down the benefits of these drugs in favour of newer agents.

 "A year of treatment with the newer 'biologics', which are administered by injection, cost about £10,000 more compared to thiopurines.

 "We try to avoid surgery but some patients face multiple procedures because the disease can flare up again particularly where the intestine has been rejoined.

 "The fact that thiopurines can cut the need for surgical intervention and remain affordable is good news for patients and the NHS."